iameugenejo/ngScrollTo/README.md

 ```
 Update 0.0.5
 * Added ngScrollToOptions provider.
-* Made scrollIntoView to be replaced by a custom function.
+* Made scrollIntoView to be replaceable by a custom function.

 Update 0.0.4
 * Added ScrollTo service for programatically scrolling.